glocq/Amati/README.markdown

 Building
 ---------

-_Amati has only been built on Linux yet.
-Do tell me if you tried to build it on something else, whether you were successful or not!_
+As of now, only the VST version has been built successfully, on Linux and MacOS.
+Any feedback about building attempts is appreciated.

 ### Dependencies